No Bake Cookie Butter Cookies

 Instructions

-• Prepare a small baking sheet with a piece of parchment paper.
+• Prepare a rimmed baking sheet with a piece of parchment paper.
 Set aside.

-• In a large saucepan over medium-high heat, melt the coconut oil.
+• Melt the butter in a large saucepan over medium-high heat.

-• Add the maple syrup, Speculoos, milk and the maple syrup.
+• Once the butter has melted, pour in the cookie butter, maple syrup, milk, vanilla extract and powdered sugar.
 Stir until combined and melted.

-• Remove from the heat, and add the vanilla extract, powdered sugar and oats.
+• Remove from the heat, and stir in the oats.

-• Using a 1-inch cookie scoop, scoop the cookies onto the prepared baking sheet.
+• Use a 1-inch cookie scoop to scoop the cookies onto the prepared baking sheet.

-• Sprinkle the colored sugars (or sprinkles) on top of the scooped cookies.
+• Sprinkle the colored sugars (or sprinkles) on top of the scooped cookies immediately.

-• Cool in the refrigerator for at least three hours, then enjoy!
+• Chill in the refrigerator for an hour, then enjoy!

 Notes